sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.open.md

 ## Remarks

-- GitDocumentDB can load a git repository that is not created by git-documentdb module, however correct behavior is not guaranteed.
+- GitDocumentDB can load a git repository that is not created by the git-documentdb module.
+However, correct behavior is not guaranteed.